mcontin/reactive-swift-mvvm/README.md

-This for repository is for a personal test about MVVM architecture and the Reactive framework using RxSwift.
+This repository is a personal test for implementing MVVM and RxSwift.